apache/hbase-operator-tools/hbase-tools/README.md

 This means multiple merge requests had been sent once the whole list has been iterated.

-Assuming all these requests complete, resulting total number of regions will be ceil((original total number regions)/2).
+Assuming that all merges issued by the RegionsMerger are successful, the resulting number of regions will be no more than half the original number of regions.
 This resulting total might not be equal to the target value passed as parameter, in which case _RegionsMerger_ will perform another round of merge requests, this time over the current existing regions (it fetches another list of regions from